SEND Policy 2024.docx

 However, individual young people often have needs that cut across all these areas and their needs may change over time.
 For instance speech, language and communication needs can also be a feature of a number of other areas of SEND, and children with an Autism Spectrum Disorder may have needs across all areas.

-At Roselyn House School and The RHISE Service, we aim that, ‘The special educational provision made for a child should always be based on an understanding of their particular strengths and needs and should seek to address them all, using well-evidenced interventions targeted at areas of difficulty and, where necessary, specialist equipment or software.
+At Roselyn House School, we aim that, ‘The special educational provision made for a child should always be based on an understanding of their particular strengths and needs and should seek to address them all, using well-evidenced interventions targeted at areas of difficulty and, where necessary, specialist equipment or software.
 This will help to overcome barriers to learning and participation.
 Support should be family centred and should consider the individual family’s needs and the best ways to support them.’
 (CoP 5.33)

 The main changes from the SEND Code of Practice (2001) reflect the changes introduced by the Children and Families Act 2014.
 These are: